jrubenoff/form-jekyll/README.md

 # form-jekyll

-`form-jekyll` is a [Jekyll](https://jekyllrb.com/) theme that lets you easily build a prototype of an SF.GOV form in a YAML file.
+`form-jekyll` is a [Jekyll](https://jekyllrb.com/) theme that lets you easily prototype online forms in a YAML file.

 Right now, it lets you add:

 - Multiple field types
 - Custom error messages